microsoft/qsharp/generated_docs/Microsoft.Quantum.ResourceEstimation/BeginEstimateCaching.md

+# BeginEstimateCaching function

-# function BeginEstimateCaching(name : String, variant : Int) : Bool
+`function BeginEstimateCaching(name : String, variant : Int) : Bool`

 ## Summary
 Informs the resource estimator of the start of the code fragment